 In 2009, Atomic Credit Union expanded to the Hocking Valley Region due to a merger and acquisition of Hocking Valley Credit Union.
 As a result of the merger, Atomic acquired two locations in Athens and Logan and added five new county-wide community charters to its field of membership.
 Community charters gained through the merger are Athens, Hocking, Meigs, Vinton and Perry counties in addition to already established Adams, Brown, Gallia, Highland, Jackson, Lawrence, Pike, Ross, and Scioto counties.

 In the midst of the Great Recession, as it is commonly referred to today, the management team foresaw opportunity for growth and success by doing what we do best – provide great service to our members while establishing convenient locations for the membership to transact their business.
 We did not do what the entire financial industry did, which was come to a complete halt and batten down the hatches; we aggressively pushed forward knowing the residents of southern Ohio needed an institution willing to continue to meet their financial needs, especially lending and educational needs.
 During this time period, we approached a small local school oriented credit union comprised of teachers and administrators with the intent to merge their credit union and subsequently provide a vast array of new product offerings to their membership.
 Most importantly, the ability to offer a program to an entirely new group of potential members – the students of the school system.
 The idea of creating a Student Run Credit Union formulated and within a year of the merger we opened the first ever Student Run Credit Union for elementary level students in the state of Ohio.
-Today, we have Student Run Credit Union branches inside 4 elementary schools, 1 middle school, and 2 high schools.
-We have several more school systems in the application and approval process as this is being written.
+Today, we have Student Run Credit Union branches inside 6 elementary schools, 2 middle schools, and 3 high schools.
 The hands-on financial education aspect the program provides is an invaluable skill for young children to learn in today’s economic times.

 2012 saw the opening of a beautiful branch in Minford, Ohio.
 This location serves as a cross-road to many of the communities in which we have members.
 It is literally a pivotal geographic location for traveling to major cities in the area.